kubernetes-sigs/kustomize/docs/INSTALL.md

 # Installation

-Binaries at various versions for linux, macOs and Windows are available on the [release page].
+Binaries at various versions for linux, macOs and Windows are available for manual download on the [release page].

-Or...

-## Quickly curl the latest binary

-This script attempts to do the right thing: for linux, darwin or windows:
+To do a quick download, run:

 ```
 curl https://raw.githubusercontent.com/kubernetes-sigs/kustomize/master/hack/install_kustomize.sh  | sh
 ```

+This script
+ - attempt to detect your OS,
+ - download and unpack the release tar file in a temporary directory,
+ - copy the kustomize binary to your current working directory,
+ - remove the temp directory.

 See this [discussion of _curl | sh_](https://www.arp242.net/curl-to-sh.html).